ckw-stanford/ca-fatalencounters-data/README.md

 Burghart, D.B.
 (2020).
 Fatal Encounters:
 A step toward creating an impartial, comprehensive and searchable national database of people killed during interactions with police [data file and codebook]. [https://fatalencounters.org/](https://fatalencounters.org/)

+## CA-Fatal-Encounters-final.csv headings

+## Incident_Schema.json
+This is the schema to be used with OpenRefine to populate Wikidata significant entries based on the CA-Fatal-Encounters-final.csv.csv above.

+## Victim_Schema.json
+This is the schema to be used with OpenRefine to populate Wikidata victim entries based on the CA-Fatal-Encounters-final.csv.csv above.